-Dr. Nathaniel Fabula gives us refreshing and wonderful reflections on Good Friday.
+Dr. Nathaniel Fabula gives us refreshing and meaningful reflections on Good Friday.
 You are invited and encouraged to read the whole text as you celebrate the Resurrection Weekend.

-Good Friday is the day when millions of Christians all over the world commemorates the suffering and crucifixion of Jesus Christ.
+Good Friday is the day when millions of Christians all over the world commemorate the suffering and crucifixion of Jesus Christ.

-I presume that many have not asked the question of why the day is called Good Friday.
+I presume that many have not asked why the day is called Good Friday.

 Good Friday traditions

-In our country, there are many practices of so-called devotees in many places that could not be done this time due to COVID 19 pandemic.
-COVID-19 has changed our lives in a way we could never have imagined—and it affects men and women in different ways.
+In our country (Philippines), many practices of so-called devotees in many places could not be done this time due to the COVID-19 pandemic.
+COVID-19 has changed our lives in a way we could never have imagined—and it affects men and women differently.

-In normal times, those practices are done by fanatics who carry a large wooden cross and crown of thorns, some allowed themselves to be literally crucified.
+In regular times, those practices are done by fanatics who carry a large wooden cross and crown of thorns; some allow themselves to be literally crucified.

-Flagellants, inflict injuries in their bodies while walking half-naked under the heat of the sun, and many other weird practices.
-They fashioned their own via Dolorosa, way of the cross or way of suffering.
+Flagellants inflict injuries on their bodies while walking half-naked under the sun’s heat and many other weird practices.
+They fashioned their own via Dolorosa, the way of the cross or way of suffering.

 Evidently, this is a misunderstanding of the words of Jesus when he said: “Whoever wants to be my disciple must deny themselves and take up their cross and follow me” (Matthew 16:24).

-Whatever are the true motivations of those who are personally involved may not be obvious, but it is apparent that what they are doing become a tourist attraction.
+Whatever the motivations of those who are personally involved may not be obvious, it is apparent that what they are doing becomes a tourist attraction.

 I also could not understand why the sightseers enjoy watching people who willingly submit to suffering.

-Is this a sort of sadistic mental disorder which derives pleasure when someone suffers?
+Is this a sort of sadistic mental disorder that derives pleasure when someone suffers?

-What these people are doing during Good Friday are also tolerated with tacit approval by some church and community leaders.
-They too may have their own agenda.
+What these people do during Good Friday is also tolerated with tacit approval by some church and community leaders.
+They, too, may have their own agenda.

 Why “Good” Friday?

-As to the question why the day is called Good Friday.
+As to the question of why the day is called Good Friday.

-Obviously, it was such “a dark and bleak event commemorating a day of suffering and death for Jesus”.
+Obviously, it was “a dark and bleak event commemorating a day of suffering and death for Jesus.”

-The Son of God was flogged, ordered to carry the cross, crucified and put him to death and seemingly making it difficult to perceive what is “good” about the day.
+The Son of God was flogged, ordered to carry the cross, crucified, and put to death, seemingly making it difficult to perceive what is “good” about the day.

 Crucifixion was one of the most agonizing ways of execution to inflict on its victim a slow, painful death that could last for a number of days.